-- Sixty (60) first-year students are selected annually. - Only first-choice applicants are considered. - Conditional selection is based on the final Grade 11 results. - Candidates must also comply with the minimum admission requirements provided on page 2 of this brochure. - Candidates are required to maintain their Grade 11 averages (in terms of which they were conditionally selected) in the final school examination and ensure that the APS does not drop by more than two points.
+- Sixty (60) first-year students are selected annually. - Only first-choice applicants are considered. - Conditional selection is based on the final Grade 11 results of the two categories (Open and Designated Group) as indicated under Important faculty-specific information on undergraduate programmes for 2022. - Candidates must also comply with the minimum admission requirements provided on page 2 of this brochure. - Candidates are required to maintain their Grade 11 averages (in terms of which they were conditionally selected) in the final school examination and ensure that the APS does not drop by more than two points.